9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 1;
 ```

 The code block is in Perl, though we've constructed the DuckDuckGo plugin system to be as condensed and as intuitive as possible.
-In other words, it may not look like any Perl you've seen before!
+In other words, it may not look like any Perl you've seen before.

-At the highest level, the flow works like this:
+At the highest level, the plugin system like this:

-* Break the query into words (in the background).
+* We break the query into words (in the background).

-* See if any of those words match trigger words provided by the plugins (in this case **chars**).
+* We see if any of those words match the trigger words provided by all the plugins (in this case **chars**).

-* If a Goodie is triggered, run its **handle** function.
+* If a Goodie is triggered, we run its **handle** function.

-* If the Goodie's handle function returns an intstant answer, pass that back to the user.
+* If the Goodie's handle function returns an instant answer, we pass it back to the user.

-Let's take that line by line.
+Now let's take this Goodie line by line.
+Feel free to open a text editor and type a parallel example along with us.
+Later we'll show you how to test it.

 Each plugin is a [Perl package](https://duckduckgo.com/?q=perl+package) underneath, so we start by declaring the package namespace.

 ```perl
 package DDG::Goodie::Chars;